ErdemBerber/easy-c/README.md

 * Build on core MPL / Easy written Standard Library and LLVM
 * Multi-pass architecture for MPL / Easy optimization
 * Capable of compiling any MPL code with any complexity
-* Ability to built transformable LLVM IR codes
+* Ability to build transformable LLVM IR codes
 * Self-hosted

 ## Building MPL Compiler